 We hope that most problems can be Dealt with easily and quickly at the time they arise with the person concerned.
 If your problem cannot be resolved in this way and you wish to make a complaint we would like you to let us know as soon as possible because this will help us to establish what happened more easily.

-Complaints can be made orally to the practice manager or GP’s or in writing addressed to the practice manager or GP’s.
+Complaints can be made in writing to the practice manager or GP’s concerned.
 The practice manager will explain the complaints procedure to you and will make sure your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 What we will do